 Learn more about Parc national d'Anticosti.

 Mingan Archipelago National Park Reserve

-Unusual, spectacular, out-of-this-world, here are some words commonly used to describe the Mingan Archipelago.
-But they also apply to one of their most popular ambassadors: the Atlantic puffin, which comes to the archipelago during its breeding period.
-A member of the penguin family, but hardly any bigger than a pigeon, it is a favourite with birdwatchers because of its multicoloured beak, the thin red circle around its eyes and its clumsy walk, which give it a comical and endearing look.
+Unusual, spectacular, out-of-this-world... these are some of the words commonly used to describe the Mingan Archipelago.
+But they also apply to one of the park reserve’s most popular ambassadors: Atlantic puffins, which come to the archipelago during their breeding season.
+A member of the penguin family but hardly any bigger than a pigeon, these birds are a favourite with bird watchers because of their multicoloured beaks, the thin red circles around their eyes and their clumsy gait, which give them a comical and endearing look.

-Learn more about Mingan Archipelago National Park Reserve.
+Learn more about the Mingan Archipelago National Park Reserve.

 Saguenay–St. Lawrence Marine Park

-Covering an area of nearly 1250 km2 including a vast section of the Saguenay Fjord and St. Lawrence River, the park is one of the best locations in the world to watch whales.
-Porpoises, fin whales, minke whales, belugas and even blue whales visit these waters rich in krill, their main source of food.
-It is possible, of course, to watch these impressive cetaceans on sea excursions, but also right off the shore at several locations, including at the interpretation centres where you will find detailed information about the various species found in the area.
+Covering an area of about 1250 km2 (480 sq. mi.) including a vast section of the Saguenay Fjord and the St. Lawrence Estuary, the marine park is one of the best locations in the world to watch whales.
+Porpoises, minke whales, humpbacks and blue whales (an endangered species) visit these waters rich in fish and krill, their main source of food.
+It’s possible, of course, to watch these impressive cetaceans during a sea excursion with a member of the Eco-Whale Alliance (cruise providers that offer environmentally responsible whale-watching activities), but you can also observe whales from the shore at several locations, including interpretation centres where you’ll find detailed information about the various species found in the area.

 Learn more about the Saguenay–St. Lawrence Marine Park.